aaakpinar/show-fabric-pack/README.md

-# OVERVIEW
+## OVERVIEW

-The 'show fabric' command shows you statistics and the status of the uplinks and BGP peerings.
+The `show fabric` command shows you statistics and the status of the uplinks and BGP peerings.
 It is programmed to be used for leaf routers in IP fabrics that are based on eBGP (between Spine/Leaf as IGP) and iBGP EVPN.

 ```